Rapidan Service Authority

 In Greene County, the Rapidan Service Authority funded construction of a water system to serve the Ruckersville and Stanardsville areas.
 The authority was also responsible for sewer service in the Town of Stanardsville and the surrounding area, plus the commercial area of Route 29 in Ruckersville.
 The Rapidan Service Authority's water treatment plant on the Rapidan River provided drinking water for the Route 29 corridor near Ruckersville, plus the Route 33 corridor between Ruckersville and Stanardsville.

-The 75' high dam on White Run would block a small tributary, and that small watershed would not produce enough water fill the 900 million gallon reservoir and to supply 3.5 MGD reliably.
+The 75' high dam on White Run would block a small tributary.
+That small watershed would not produce enough water fill the 900 million gallon reservoir and to supply 3.5 MGD reliably.
 The plan involved pumping 10%-15% of the daily flow from the Rapidan River up to White Run, through a pipe with its intake adjacent to the current Rapidan Service Authority water treatment plant.

 Pumping would be seasonal, because during the summer the supply in the Rapidan River is limited.
 The existing Rapidan Service Authority water treatment plant had priority.
 Based on a safe yield analysis completed in 1985, it was already authorized to withdraw up to 1.15MGD:2